StuPro-TOSCAna/stupro_toscana_vorprojekt/doc/toscalite/spec.md

 The following operations are supported:
 * Create - Mandatory for every service.
 Used to create the service.
 This script/executable should install all the packages required to run the service.
-* Start - Optional.
+* Start - Mandatory for every service.
 Used to start the service.
 * Stop - Optional.
 Used to stop the service.

 ##### Execution of Implementation Artifacts

 Before any script gets executed, the whole TOSCAlite archive is loaded onto every virtual machine and extracted there.
 All extracted files will be located in the home directory of the user that is defined in the machine node.

 The scripts get executed in the directory they are located in.
-This means that the TOSCAlite deployment system has to automatically change the parent working directory to the directory in which the script is located.
+This means that the TOSCAlite deployment will automatically change the parent working directory to the directory in which the script is located.

 #### Deployment Artifacts
 A deployment artifact represents any file which can be used by implementation artifacts.